World Forum on Climate Justice

 19-21 June 2019 | Glasgow Caledonian University, Glasgow, UK

-Changing the narrative: This first ever World Forum on Climate Justice will bring together leading civil society groups, academics, business representatives, members of the public, and policymakers to foster new thinking and explore pressing topics in climate justice advocacy, research, policy and practice.
+Changing the narrative: Register now for the inaugural World Forum on Climate Justice to join leading civil society groups, academics, business representatives, and policymakers to foster new thinking and explore pressing topics in climate justice advocacy, research, policy and practice as we adapt to reach the 1.5°C goal.

 Mary Robinson Foundation - Climate Justice, Republic of Ireland